theunforgiven/computation-engine/README.md

     specify the input contract for the entire sequence, since a computation further in the sequence might rely on some key in the input data that the first computation did not need.
-However, if a test can specify the shape of the data passed in to the first step in the sequence, then it should be possible to automate testing (using e.g., ScalaCheck) to establish that contract conditions are always fulfilled for each step in the sequence.
+However, if a test can specify the shape of the data passed in to the first step in the sequence, then it should be possible to automatically generate tests (using e.g., ScalaCheck) to establish that contract conditions are always fulfilled for each step in the sequence.

+### Future directions

+Here are some things it would be useful to have:

+    * The ability to read computations from a database.
+That's up next on the roadmap.
-    * It would be useful to have a testing module that pulled rules from the database and tested them.
-This module could be included in a "testing project" in which classpaths specific to the computations could be set up; computation tests would live in this project as regular compiled code and would have to be changed when computations changed.
+    * Tools for making it easy to test computations, using ScalaCheck to automate the generation of tests where possible.
+It would also be useful to have a testing module that could pull computations from the database and test them.
+The module would be included as a library in test projects in which classpaths specific to the computations would be set up.
+Computation tests would live in this project as regular compiled code and would need to change as computations changed.

-Further out, it would be useful to have a few more things:
-    * A tool for deploying rules from one database to another, and for rolling back to a previous version if there is a problem.
+    * A tool for deploying computations from one database to another, and for rolling back to a previous version if there is a problem.
-    * A visual tool for creating rules and inserting them into a database.
+    * A visual tool for creating computations and inserting them into a database.